evanca/quick-portfolio/data.md

 # Patents as Innovation

-_Ever since The first Patent Act of the U.S. Congress in 1790, the patent has been a key representation of innovation and progress in the United States._
+<i>Ever since The first Patent Act of the U.S. Congress in 1790, the patent has been a key representation of innovation and progress in the United States.</i>

 <p>For our project, we collect, engineer, and compare two sets of features: to measure innovation itself and to explain its growth in a city.
 For the former, we use the thorough patent data from Patentsview.org containing detailed information on every patent assigned to a United States based organization from 1976-2014.</p>

 ## How to Measure Innovation?
-<p>_Data from patent applications, provided by the PatentsView API will serve as a measure for innovation:_
+<p><i>Data from patent applications, provided by the PatentsView API will serve as a measure for innovation:</i>

 <br>
 Patent classifications, types, organizations along with other engineered features are included in our model to create a logistic regression and a random forest regression.
 Below we will outline the key variables that lead to increased overall patent production and how this project will classify innovation hubs.